Francisjung/Homework_3/README.md

 ## Features

-- Generates a randomized password between 8 adn 128 characters in length.
+- Generates a randomized password between 8 and 128 characters in length.
 - Allows the user to include/ exclude lower and upper case characters, numbers, or special characters if they wish to do so.
 - Displays the generated password in the browser, allows the user to copy and paste the password.